DCT

 • Case Identification: 3:24-cv-09403, D.N.J., 01/03/2025

-• Core Dispute: Plaintiffs allege that Defendants' filing of an Abbreviated New Drug Application (ANDA) to market generic versions of Plaintiffs' prostate cancer drug Xtandi® (enzalutamide) constitutes an act of infringement of three U.S. patents covering the compound, its formulation, and its method of use.
+• Core Dispute: Plaintiffs allege that Defendants' filing of an Abbreviated New Drug Application (ANDA) to market generic versions of the prostate cancer drug Xtandi® (enzalutamide) infringes three U.S. patents covering the enzalutamide compound, specific pharmaceutical formulations, and a method of use.

 • Key Procedural History: This action arises under the Hatch-Waxman Act, triggered by Defendants' submission of ANDA No. 219675 with a Paragraph IV certification, asserting that Plaintiffs' patents are invalid, unenforceable, and/or not infringed.
-Plaintiffs allege this action was commenced within the 45-day period following receipt of Defendants' notice letter, which may trigger a 30-month stay of FDA approval for the generic product.
-The complaint notes this action is related to other pending patent litigations initiated by the same plaintiffs against different generic manufacturers in the same district.
+The complaint notes related litigation against other pharmaceutical companies concerning the same family of patents.

 Case Timeline